How the Punic Wars made Rome a superpower

 © History Skills

-Rome sent out a series of armies to stop him, but Hannibal achieved a series of stunning victories against Roman armies.
+Rome sent out a series of armies to stop him, but Hannibal achieved a number of stunning victories against Roman armies.

 However, despite horrific losses at the Battle of Cannae in 216 BC, Rome refused to surrender.